LandscapeGeoinformatics/geopython-ut-2019-course/source/L3/exercise.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Which storm(s) made landfall in the USA?
 Make appropriate geographic queries (e.g. PIP, touch or intersect) to find out which storm paths are passing over USA continental territory (``'name'=='United States of America'``).
-2. Define an Azimuthal Equi-Distant projection centered in the middle (centroid) of all the storms (tracking positions or paths) in order to re-calculate the distances even more correctly.
+2. Define a a customised ``Azimuthal Equi-Distant projection`` centered in the middle (centroid) of all the storms (tracking positions or paths) in order to re-calculate the distances even more correctly.

-See lesson, where we recentered the European projection string definition.
+See lesson 2, where we recentered the European projection string definition.

 .. code:: Python